JDN89/thinking-in-javah/README.md

     - `List<Apple> apples = new LinkedList<Apple>()`
     - compile time -> method overloading
     - run time : interfaces and inheritance method overriding
+- Dynamic Binding (Late Binding): The association of method call to the method body happens at runtime.
+    - When your program runs new objects are created by the use and it's only when the object is created that you can infer the type of the object at RUNTIME (when the program is running!!)
+    - At compile time you don't know yet what kind of object gets made, only when you run the program!!
+    - at compile time you have the reference type which might be a super class or interface but not the actual object it referes to
+    - Yes, it does involve runtime type identification.
+The Java VM looks up the appropriate method to call based on the object's type.

 ## Reusing Classes